2000, Program Authorization, Services and Definitions

 Title V Maternal and Child Health Fee-for-Services Program Background

-The purpose of the Maternal and Child Health (MCH) Services Title V Block Grant is to create federal/state partnerships to provide direct services to low income women and children not eligible for Medicaid/Children’s Health Insurance Program (CHIP), CHIP Perinatal or another payer source that covers these same services.
-Title V MCH Fee-for-Service contractors provide services intending to:
+The purpose of the Maternal and Child Health (MCH) Services Title V Block Grant is to create federal and state partnerships to provide direct services to low-income women and children not eligible for Medicaid Children’s Health Insurance Program (CHIP), CHIP Perinatal or another payor source that covers these same services.
+Title V MCH Fee-for-Service grantees provide services:

-• Providing comprehensive care for women before, during, and after pregnancy and childbirth; and
+• including comprehensive care for women before, during, and after pregnancy and childbirth; and

-• Providing preventive and primary care services for infants, children and adolescents.
+• including preventive and primary care services for infants, children and adolescents.

 Legal Authority